gelin/ai-pdf-processor/README.md

 # AI PDF Processor

-A tiny Python library and CLI that talk to a local Ollama instance to answer questions about an image using a vision model (e.g., `llava`).
+A tiny Python library and CLI that talk to a local Ollama instance to answer questions about an image or a PDF (PDF pages are auto-converted to PNG) using a vision model (e.g., `llava`).
 This is a building block for processing PDF scans or images and extracting answers.

 Input: image (or PDF converted to images) + questions.
 Output: textual answers (you can interpret them as boolean, number, or string in your app).